Ars Magna Lucis et Umbrae: Content

+Illustrations

-IllustrationsArs Magnes Lucis et Umbrae contained thirty-four engraved plate illustrations.
+Ars Magnes Lucis et Umbrae contained thirty-four engraved plate illustrations.
 The illustration of Saturn was a woodcut.
 The planet was represented as a sphere with two nearby ellipses, as the existence of the rings had not yet been discovered in 1641.
 By the time the second edition was published in 1671, it was understood that Saturn had rings and not two large satellites, but Kircher did not correct the illustration and it was reprinted unchanged.

 Frontispiece

 The frontispiece for the book by Pierre Miotte combines the physical, metaphysical and allegorical qualities of light.
 It depicts three realms, the divine, the starry and the earthly.
 In the divine realm the name of God appears in the Hebrew tetragrammation, surrounded by the nine orders of angels.
 Immediately below this are represented the two highest means by which humans can understand God's plan, sacred authority ('auctoritas sacra') and reason ('ratio').

 In the centre of the starry realm below is a celestial sphere with the signs of the zodiac.
 On the left site the sun-god, his body marked with the signs of the zodiac that govern the respective parts of the body.
 He carries a caduceus, a token of Hermes, topped with the symbol of an eye, that may denote hermetic wisdom.
 His feet rest upon the double-headed eagle of the Habsburgs.
 From the clouds beneath a hand emerges holding a lantern revealing the text of a book, labelled profane authority ('auctoritas profana') (that is, the writings of ancient pagan philosophers and other authorities).
-Facing the sun-god is the moon-goddess, covered in stars and holding a shield which reflects the light of the sun down to the earth below.
+Facing the sun-god is the moon-goddess, covered in stars and holding a shield which reflects the light of the Sun down to the Earth below.
 She holds a staff topped with an owl, symbol of Athena, and her feet rest on a peacock, symbol of Juno.
 Beneath her a finger points to the fourth source of knowledge, the senses ('sensus'), represented by a telescope casting an image of the sun onto a sheet of paper.
 (Ars Magna contained Kircher's own drawings of sunspots).

 Above the earthly level appears the portrait of the Archduke Ferdinand, to whom the book was dedicated.
 Beneath this, on the left, is a formal garden, perhaps demonstrating the life-giving properties of sunlight and of enlightenment.
-Here the rays of the moon are cast into a moondial.
+Here the rays of the Moon are cast into a moondial.
 On the right a ray of sunlight penetrates the roof of a dark cave, and a mirror casts reflections on the wall of the cave.
 This is a representation of Plato's famous allegory of the cave.